Rudgwick: History

 The Church of England parish church of the Holy Trinity has a 12th-century Norman font of Sussex Marble.
 The belltower is early 13th century.
 The church was largely rebuilt in the 14th century, when the north aisle was added and probably the present chancel was built.
+The church is a Grade I listed building.

-The parish has two 17th century farmhouses.
-Garlands, 1.5 mi south of the village, is early 17th century and Redhouse Farm 1 mi north of the village is late 17th century.
+The parish has two 17th-century farmhouses.
+Garlands, 1.5 mi south of the village, is early 17th century and is Grade II* listed, and Redhouse Farm, which is Grade II listed; 1 mi north of the village is late 17th century.
 Naldrett House, 1 mi south of the village, is an 18th-century Georgian farmhouse of three bays and two storeys, built of brick with stone quoins.
+It is Grade II listed.

 Rudgwick had a Dissenters' chapel by 1848.

 During World War 2, two RAF B-25s collided in the air over Rudgwick, resulting in the deaths of 8 airmen.
 The crash sites, now in the grounds of Rikkyo School, were excavated in the 1990s.